microsoft/coyote/docs/_learn/ref/Microsoft.Coyote/Configuration/MaxUnfairSchedulingSteps.md

 ---
 # Configuration.MaxUnfairSchedulingSteps property

 The maximum scheduling steps to explore for unfair schedulers.
-By default there is no bound.
+By default this is set to 10,000 steps.

 ```csharp
 public int MaxUnfairSchedulingSteps { get; }